MetaMask/metamask-docs/docs/api-sdk/get-started/detect-metamask.md

 }
 ```

-You can review the full API for the `window.ethereum` object [here].
+View the [full API](../reference/provider-api.md) for the `window.ethereum` object.

-If you want to differentiate MetaMask from other Ethereum-compatible browsers, you can detect
+To differentiate MetaMask from other Ethereum-compatible browsers, you can detect MetaMask using
-MetaMask using `ethereum.isMetaMask`.
+`ethereum.isMetaMask`.